From Army nurse to author: Filipina American author Tif Marcelo releases fifth novel, ‘Once Upon a Sunset’

 Diana, who is of Filipina and European descent, is an homage to Marcelo’s four biracial children and “how they fit in the world,” she said.
 The character is witty, analytical and set on her own ways — oft times coming across as stubborn — as a contrast to her more free-spirited mother.

-The story also comes from a six-week trip Marcelo took to the Philippines as a teenager, during which she spent time with her grandfather, her “first pen pal” who also fought in World War II and had moved back to his home country.
-She had wondered if he had any romantic connections during his 40 years alone in the United States.
+The story also comes from a six-week trip Marcelo took to the Philippines as a teenager, during which she spent time with her grandfather, her “first pen pal” who also fought in World War II and had moved back to his home country at 40 years old.
+She had wondered what his life was like during those years in the United States and if he had made any romantic connections.

 “The trip was really a true life-changing event.
 I came back feeling like, ‘Okay, I belong somewhere.’
 I always say now that where I belong is really in the in-between,” she described.

-Note: CORRECTION: A previous version of the article stated Marcelo’s grandfather lived in the United States for 40 years.
-He was 40 when he returned back to the Philippines.